WaRRatic/COMP353_Project/README.md

 Execute .SQL files in the Initialize DB Data folder against the DB Create COSN Schema.sql.

+To have some data and try out examples, please instantiate everything in Initialize DB Data folder.

 Once you have everything set up, go to http://localhost/index.php to view the website.

 # COMP353_Project -- Original focused problem statement